Our terms explained

 RVN Disciplinary Committee (DC)

-The RCVS equivalent of a court where charges are heard against an RVN alleging that he or she is guilty of serious professional misconduct, or that he or she is unfit to practise because of a criminal conviction.
+The RCVS equivalent of a court where charges are heard against an RVN alleging that they are guilty of serious professional misconduct, or that they are unfit to practise because of a criminal conviction.

 The RVNDC hears evidence on oath and witnesses are cross examined.

 Although 5 members may sit, the quorum is 3, of whom 1 member must be an RVN, 1 a non-veterinary member and 1 a veterinary surgeon.

 See 'RVN Preliminary Investigation Committee'

 RVN Preliminary Investigation Committee

-The RVNPIC meets every 6 to 8 weeks to decide if cases should be referred to an RVNDC hearing.
+The Stage 2 RVNPIC meets every 6 to 8 weeks to decide if cases should be referred to the Charter Case Committee or an RVNDC hearing.

-The RVNPIC Chairman provides a report to RCVS Council at the Council’s three meetings each year.
+The RVNPIC Chair provides a report to RCVS Council at the Council’s three meetings each year.

 Professional Conduct Department